Fernandicus/ethvault_assessment/README.md

 # ETHVault - Ethereum Staking & Governance Platform

+## Assessment Tasks

+When a user connects their wallet, the Connected Wallet panel (top right corner) must display real-time balances for the following tokens:

+- [x] ETH (native wallet balance)
+- [x] dETH (deposited ETH token)
+- [x] sETH (staked ETH token)

+> Token balances must be displayed on every page to ensure users have real-time, accurate information about their assets.

+## Project Description

 ETHVault is a decentralized platform for Ethereum staking, governance, and participation in the Ethereum ecosystem.
 It allows users to stake ETH, earn rewards, and vote on proposals that shape the future of the protocol.

 ## Technology Stack